Hey grads, you did it! Let's celebrate commencement tonight at 7 p.m.! Learn More

 Clinical Compliance

-To be in compliance with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example the Occupational Safety and Health Administration (OSHA) and the Centers for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination mandates and health and safety guidelines as dictated by those bodies.
+To comply with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example, the Occupational Safety and Health Administration (OSHA) and the Centers for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination mandates and health and safety guidelines as dictated by those bodies.
 Students will receive an email invite from Clinician Nexus to login and upload their own clinical compliance documents.
 Students are responsible for maintaining their own records.

 Clinical Education

-The clinicals will be completed on-campus at the Business Education Center.
+The clinicals will be completed on-campus at the MedSpa and Massage Clinic at the Business Education Center.

 • Is required in Wisconsin